spotinst/help/src/docs/administration/api/aks-permissions-desc.md

 The identity that creates and operates the cluster needs these permissions:

-*  Required to read disk encryption set ID
+* Microsoft.Compute/diskEncryptionSets/read (Required to read disk encryption set ID)
-	* Microsoft.Compute/diskEncryptionSets/read

-*  Required for updating proximity placement groups
+* Microsoft.Compute/proximityPlacementGroups/write (Required for updating proximity placement groups)
-    * Microsoft.Compute/proximityPlacementGroups/write

-*  Required to configure application gateways and join the subnet
+* Microsoft.Network/applicationGateways/read, Microsoft.Network/applicationGateways/write, Microsoft.Network/virtualNetworks/subnets/join/action (Required to configure application gateways and join the subnet)
-   * Microsoft.Network/applicationGateways/read
-   * Microsoft.Network/applicationGateways/write
-   * Microsoft.Network/virtualNetworks/subnets/join/action

-*  Required to configure the Network Security Group for the subnet when using a custom VNET
+* Microsoft.Network/virtualNetworks/subnets/join/action	(Required to configure the Network Security Group for the subnet when using a custom VNET)
-    * Microsoft.Network/virtualNetworks/subnets/join/action

-*  Required to configure the outbound public IPs on the Standard Load Balancer
+* Microsoft.Network/publicIPAddresses/join/action, Microsoft.Network/publicIPPrefixes/join/action (Required to configure the outbound public IPs on the Standard Load Balancer).
-   * Microsoft.Network/publicIPAddresses/join/action
-   * Microsoft.Network/publicIPPrefixes/join/action

-*  Required to create and update Log Analytics workspaces and Azure monitoring for containers
+* Microsoft.OperationalInsights/workspaces/sharedkeys/read, Microsoft.OperationalInsights/workspaces/read, Microsoft.OperationsManagement/solutions/write, Microsoft.OperationsManagement/solutions/read, Microsoft.ManagedIdentity/userAssignedIdentities/assign/action (Required to create and update Log Analytics workspaces and Azure monitoring for containers).
-   * Microsoft.OperationalInsights/workspaces/sharedkeys/read
-   * Microsoft.OperationalInsights/workspaces/read
-   * Microsoft.OperationsManagement/solutions/write
-   * Microsoft.OperationsManagement/solutions/read
-   * Microsoft.ManagedIdentity/userAssignedIdentities/assign/action

-*  Required to configure the IP-based Load Balancer Backend Pools
+* Microsoft.Network/virtualNetworks/joinLoadBalancer/action (Required to configure the IP-based Load Balancer Backend Pools)
-   * Microsoft.Network/virtualNetworks/joinLoadBalancer/action

 ###  AKS Cluster Identity Permissions

 The AKS cluster identity, which is created and associated with the AKS cluster, needs these permissions:

-*  Required for creating users and operating the cluster
+* Microsoft.ContainerService/managedClusters/* (Required for creating users and operating the cluster)
-   * Microsoft.ContainerService/managedClusters/*

-*  Required to configure the load balancer for a LoadBalancer service
+ * Microsoft.Network/loadBalancers/delete, Microsoft.Network/loadBalancers/read, Microsoft.Network/loadBalancers/write (Required to configure the load balancer for a LoadBalancer service).
-   * Microsoft.Network/loadBalancers/delete
-   * Microsoft.Network/loadBalancers/read
-   * Microsoft.Network/loadBalancers/write

-*  Required to find and configure public IPs for a LoadBalancer service
+ * Microsoft.Network/publicIPAddresses/delete, Microsoft.Network/publicIPAddresses/read, Microsoft.Network/publicIPAddresses/write (Required to find and configure public IPs for a LoadBalancer service).
-   * Microsoft.Network/publicIPAddresses/delete
-   * Microsoft.Network/publicIPAddresses/read
-   * Microsoft.Network/publicIPAddresses/write

 *  Required for configuring public IPs for a LoadBalancer service
    * Microsoft.Network/publicIPAddresses/join/action